technomancy/leiningen/doc/PLUGINS.md

 Using the plugin is a matter of declaring it in the `:plugins` entry of the project map.
-If a plugin is a matter of user convenience rather than a requirement for running the project, you should place the plugin declaration in the `:user` profile in `~/.lein/profiles.clj` instead of directly in the `project.clj` file.
+If a plugin is a matter of user convenience rather than a requirement for running the project, users should place the plugin declaration in the `:user` profile in `~/.lein/profiles.clj` instead of directly in the `project.clj` file.